Dallas Drug Crime Attorneys

 Get Representation for Your Drug Charges in Texas

-Whether your situation involves drug trafficking in Texas, illegal possession of a controlled substance, manufacturing of drugs or the intent to sell and distribute them, Scott H. Palmer, P.C. is prepared to defend you when you stand trial.
+Whether your situation involves drug trafficking in Texas, illegal possession of a controlled substance, manufacturing of drugs or the intent to sell and distribute them, our Dallas drug crime lawyers at Scott H. Palmer, P.C. are prepared to defend you when you stand trial.
 If this is your first suspected drug offense, there might be a way to obtain a reduction of charges.

 Continuous Sexual Assault of a Child Verdict Reversed